men9xuan/hobby-kindle-http-file-server/README.md

 ### TODO

-- ~~Show IP address~~
-- ~~Ability run on the background~~
+- Add Chinese Translation  for the KUAL menu

 ## Notes

-- This extension has only been tested on PW3.
+- This extension has only been tested on kindle paperwhite 5 (11th generation).
 However, it should work on all other models that have an ARMv7 processor.
 - To reset password: delete `filebrowser.db` under `/extensions/filebrowser` folder

 Please feel free to make PRs on github!